Composite Enclaves: Towards Disaggregated Trusted Execution: Composite Enclaves

-\subsubsection{Enclave Life Cycle}
+\subsection{Enclave Life Cycle}

+The untrusted OS manages \sphw devices; hence, the OS could remap any device or send a reset signal.
+E.g., a GPU handing sensitive data could be shut down by the OS and remapped to a different GPU during runtime.
+In such a scenario, the \name{} should stop sending sensitive data to the GPU until the remote verifier re-attests the new GPU and its \nameenclave{}.

-Traditional enclaves have a very straightforward life cycle that includes three distinct states: idle, running, and paused.
-As an example, this is how a typical traditional enclave moves through these states: the enclave gets created and starts in the idle state.
-Then the enclave moves to the running state after a call from a user.
-Due to a timer interrupt by the scheduler in the OS, it is paused.
+Traditional enclave's life cycle includes three distinct states: idle, running, and paused.
+E.g., the enclave is first created and starts in the idle state.
+Then the enclave transitions to the running state after a call from a user.
+Due to a timer interrupt by the OS scheduler, it is paused.
 It resumed again as soon as the scheduler yields back to the enclave.

+\paragraph*{Attaching \sphw} Before going into the life cycle details, it is crucial to understand how \sphw is \emph{attached} to the platform and initialized.
+There are two types of initialization procedures: statically compiled in the device tree or dynamically mapped by a bus controller.
+The device tree describes the specific address ranges and model numbers of all statically connected \sphw devices.
+It is usually stored in on-chip ROM and is provided to the OS by a zero-stage boot-loader, and thus, it can be considered trusted.
+Dynamically mapped devices are mapped by a bus controller and a driver to a DMA region.
+In our proposal, the bus controller's driver, which sets up the DMA region, has to be trusted (but it could reside in its own \nameenclave{})

+\paragraph*{Changes during runtime} In all \nameenclave{}s, we introduce two additional life cycle events to describe what happens when a shared memory region is altered.
+These are \emph{connect} and \emph{disconnect} that are needed due to the asynchronous nature of \sphw, as a disconnect event could happen at any time.